Conformal blocks and rational normal curves: GIT quotients

 \subsection{F-curves}

-The boundary of $\M_{0,n}$ is naturally stratified, and the irreducible components of 1-strata are called F-curves.
-These are isomorphic to $\M_{0,4}\cong\mathbb{P}^1$ and are obtained by attaching maximally degenerate chains of $\mathbb{P}^1$s to four points on a $\mathbb{P}^1$: varying the cross-ratio of the attaching points traces out the F-curve.
+The boundary of $\M_{0,n}$ is stratified by the number of nodes on the curves it parameterizes.
+The irreducible components of 1-strata are called F-curves.
+These are isomorphic to $\M_{0,4}\cong\mathbb{P}^1$ and are obtained by attaching maximally degenerate chains of $\mathbb{P}^1$s to four points on a $\mathbb{P}^1$ (the empty chain consisting of a single point is allowed).
+Varying the cross-ratio of the attaching points traces out the F-curve.
 We call the chains \emph{legs} of the F-curve and the component with the attaching points the \emph{spine}.
-The numerical equivalence class of an F-curve is determined by the partition of $\{1,\ldots,n\}$ into four subsets indicating which marked points lie on which leg.
+The numerical equivalence class of an F-curve is determined by the partition of $\{1,\ldots,n\}$ into four subsets indicating which marked points lie on which leg \cite[Lemma 4.3]{KM96b}.

-By the F-curve \emph{corresponding} to the partition $\{1,\ldots,n\} = \sqcup_{j=1}^4 N_j$ we mean the numerical equivalence class of F-curves with points indexed by $N_j$ on the $j^{\text{th}}$ leg.
-By a \emph{symmetric} F-curve we mean the image of an F-curve in $\M_{0,n}/S_n$.
-In this case only the number of marked points on each leg is relevant so we write $n_j := |N_j|$ and speak of the symmetric F-curve corresponding to $n=n_1 + n_2 +n_3 + n_4$.
+By the F-curve \emph{corresponding} to the partition $\{1,\ldots,n\} = \sqcup_{j=1}^4 N_j$, we mean the numerical equivalence class of F-curves with points indexed by $N_j$ on the $j^{\text{th}}$ leg.
+By a \emph{symmetric} F-curve, we mean the image of an F-curve in $\M_{0,n}/S_n$.
+In this case only the number of marked points on each leg is relevant, so we write $n_j := |N_j|$ and speak of the symmetric F-curve corresponding to $n=n_1 + n_2 +n_3 + n_4$.
 By abuse of language we also refer to an F-curve in $\M_{0,n}$ corresponding to $n=n_1 + n_2 +n_3 + n_4$, by which we mean any F-curve whose image in $\M_{0,n}/S_n$ corresponds to this partition.

 \begin{proposition} Let $L=(x_1,\ldots,x_n)\in\Delta(d+1,n)$.
-Any F-curve corresponding to $\sqcup_{j=1}^4 N_j$ such that $\sum_{i\in N_j} x_i \ge \alpha_j,~j=1,\ldots,4$, for some integers $\alpha_j \ge 0$ with $\sum_1^4 \alpha_j = d$ is contracted by $\varphi : \M_{0,n} \rightarrow V_{d,n}\quotient_L\text{SL}_{d+1}$. \end{proposition}
+Any F-curve corresponding to $\sqcup_{j=1}^4 N_j$ such that $\sum_{i\in N_j} x_i \ge \alpha_j,~j=1,\ldots,4$, for some integers $\alpha_j \ge 0$ with $\sum_{j=1}^4 \alpha_j = d$, is contracted by $\varphi : \M_{0,n} \rightarrow V_{d,n}\quotient_L\text{SL}_{d+1}$. \end{proposition}